-The network offers better reliability compared to conventional heat suppliers.
+The network offers better resilience compared to conventional heat supplies.
 When the low-carbon sources of heat are occasionally offline for maintenance, supplies of hot water will be maintained from our backup and top-up boilers.

 No. Your home does not have its own boiler.
 The heating for your home is supplied by our area wide heat network.
 Additionally, as there is no gas supply or gas boiler in your home, it is inherently safer.
 Annual safety checks associated with a gas boiler due to the risk of carbon monoxide are not required.

 No. SDEN supplies all the properties on your development and there is no option to fit a conventional hot water or heating system.
 This is part of our commitment to clean energy.